RoboticsIIITH/summer-sessions-2020/README.md

   * [Notifications](#notifications)

 ## Where and When?
 * Microsoft Teams.
-Timings: 3 pm - 4:30 pm (can extend by 30 mins for discussing assignments/quizzes)
+* Timings: 3 pm - 4:30 pm (can extend by 30 mins for discussing assignments/quizzes) unless it is explicitly mentioned in the table.
+(Only starting time is mentioned, it is of duration 1.5 hrs as usual)
 ###  Bad internet connection?
 * For those with bad internet connectivity, you can watch it later on [Microsoft Stream](https://web.microsoftstream.com/channel/3c70bd68-2579-4150-9134-839a8d8ee9a4) or [YouTube](https://www.youtube.com/playlist?list=PLi59bVTQX5Rpr4umjFfbXeWjfqBwMgLql).
 The videos will be available within 3 hours after the session has ended, contact the undersigned only if you aren't able to find the video in the playlist even after 3 hours.